goFrendiAsgard/jurnal-chiml/draft.md

 CORBA (Common Object Request Broker) is a specification created by OMG (Object Management Group).
 It was published in 1991, and it's last version was released on November 2012

+BPEL (Business Process Execution Language) is another specification published by OASIS.
+I was published in 2003.
+BPEL was

+EJB (Enterprise Java Beans) is another specification for microservice

 ## GRPC

+GRPC stands for Google Remote Procedure Call.
+This specification was created by google and currently it is supporting several programming languages.

 # CHIML